sri-ja/sri-ja/README.md

 ### Hi!
 I'm Srija.

-I’m currently pursuing a BTech/MS in Computer Science at IIIT Hyderabad and work as a student researcher.
-My current research interests include Multimodal systems, ML interpretability and AI safety.
+I’m currently pursuing BTech/MS in Computer Science at IIIT Hyderabad.
+I am also a student researcher, my current interests broadly are Multimodal Models and Interpretability (and especially Multimodal Interpretability) :D